30-Day Family Itinerary for New Zealand

 Day 17 – Explore Christchurch

 You have the whole day to recharge in Christchurch.
 Do any of the activities that we mentioned yesterday that take your fancy.
-Alternatively, kids will love touring the city using the Christchurch Tram (more info on Viator, Tripadvisor and Klook) or take a day tour to Akaroa to see New Zealand’s largest little blue penguin colony (on Viator and Tripadvisor).
+Alternatively, kids will love touring the city using the Christchurch Tram (more info on Viator and Klook) or take a day tour to Akaroa to see the world’s smallest dolphins with Leisure Tours.

 Family Activities in Christchurch

-- Ride the Christchurch City Tram (Viator, Tripadvisor and Klook).
+- Ride the Christchurch City Tram (more info on Viator and Klook).

 For more details on each experience and others, see the 10 Things to Do in Christchurch with Kids.